Virginia Western Community College

 Contact Methods and Response Time

-I am teaching totally distance learning so the fastest contact method is through email at dwolff@virginiawestern.edu.
-I read email just about 24/7 and generally respond within 24 hours if it is not within two days of the due date.
+I am teaching totally distance learning, so the fastest contact method is through email at dwolff@virginiawestern.eduI read email just about 24/7 and generally respond within 24 hours if it is not within two days of the due date.
 This includes weekends.
-As due dates get closer, email load increases dramatically so response may be slower (you can prevent this being a problem for you by starting early).
-Discord postings will usually be answered within 24 hours.
+As due dates get closer, my email load increases dramatically so response may be slower (you can prevent this being a problem for you by starting early.
+Discussion forums will usually be answered within 24 hours.
 I will be grading right after you submit, and grades will usually be posted within 24 hours of the due date.
 See more details below.

 Attendance / Lateness Policy

-This is a summer distance learning class with assignments due in one-week to two-week increments (see schedule).
-There will also be YouTube videos that you will be expected to watch.
+This is a distance learning class with assignments due in two-week increments.
+There will also be Zoom recordings that you will be expected to watch.
 “Attendance” will be determined by submission of your assignments on the due dates.

 Student Evaluation